denten-books/plain-text/2-chapter.md

 ### Turing's *Computing Machinery and Intelligence*

+"But if thinking consists only in writing or speaking, why shouldn't a machine do it?
+Could a machine be in pain" [@wittgenstein_philosophical_1974, 17]?
+Could it have internal states?
+"It is a travesty of the truth to say: thinking is an activity of our mind, as writing is an activity of the hand" [@wittgenstein_philosophical_1974, 17].

 Wittgenstein's conversations with Turing about the ways by which physical states pass into the symbolic ones and the other way around, prefigure the operation of the universal Turing machine.
 The Turing machine occupies exactly